 Down's syndrome screening

 In Wales at present the quadruple test is offered for women choosing Down's syndrome screening.
-The implementation of combined test is being planned.

 Northern Ireland does not have a Down's syndrome screening programme but a second trimester fetal anomaly scan is offered.